For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Would contacting you help, or demonstrate my interest in the program?

-You are welcome to email Professor Geller if you have specific questions pertaining to your interest in her research or the program.
-We receive many emails during the application season, but will try to respond to your questions in a timely manner.
-However, please know that it is not necessary to contact Professor Geller prior to applying for the lab if you do not have specific questions that you wish to discuss.
+You are welcome to email Dr. Geller if you have specific questions pertaining to your interest in her research or the program.
+We receive many emails during the application season but will try to respond to your questions in a timely manner.
+However, please know that it is not necessary to contact Dr. Geller prior to applying for the lab if you do not have specific questions that you wish to discuss.

 What can you tell me about applying to the MS Program?

 The MS Program is a good option for applicants who are research-focused or who wish to gain more experience prior to applying to doctoral programs.
 The MS program is focused on training in scientific research methodology relevant to psychology and the behavioral sciences.
-There is no clinical training associated with the MS program; however, students will complete an empirical thesis as a culmination of their studies.
+There is no clinical training associated with the MS program; however, students may elect to take some clinically-oriented courses, and may elect to complete an empirical thesis as a culmination of their studies.

 What are funding opportunities like?

-PhD students also receive a $750 travel subsidy per year (for being first or second author on a conference presentation).
-In addition, the department remits PhD students' tuition ($25,920 per year) and covers basic Aetna student health insurance (worth approximately $1,200/year) and student fees (worth approximately $750/year) for four years.
+PhD students also receive a $600 travel subsidy per year (for being first or second author on a conference presentation).
+In addition, the department remits PhD students' tuition (approximately $25,920 per year) and covers basic United Health student health insurance (worth approximately $1,200/year) and student fees (worth approximately $750/year) for four years.

 Students in the MS program have a number of supplementary income options as well.
-They may serve as CDAs (Course Design Assistants - this is an online TA-ship open to master's students), take out loans, work part-time jobs, serve as Teaching Assistants or Graduate Assistants, and/or obtain Work Study positions.
-Master's students can also receive the $500 travel subsidy.
+They may serve as Teaching Assistants and/or Graduate Assistants, take out loans, work part-time jobs, and/or obtain Work Study positions.
+Master's students can also receive the $600 research/travel subsidy.

 Please note that not all of these funding sources will be available to every student.
 Also, department funding for PhD students is not offered after the fourth year.